Table of Contents

 Verbs Referring to a State or Condition

-These verbs describe a particular state of being or condition rather than an action.
-They often relate to existence, appearance, or possession.
+These verbs describe a state of being, appearance, or possession rather than an action.

 Examples: